Governance

 Overview

 The MODEC Group prepares and operates a risk management system based on the "Regulation for Risk Management" and its related regulations.
-Under the supervisions of Board of Directors (BOD), we establish Enterprise Risk Management (ERM) conference" in order to deliberate significant risk.
+Risk management activities are divided into Enterprise Risk Management (ERM) as a preparation for potential risks, Response at the Occurrence of the Crisis in the Company Group, and other business risk actions.

 Risk Management Structure of the MODEC group